-ervices that our plan pays for What you must pay Hospice care \$O You can get care from any hospice program certified by Medicare.
-You have the right to elect hospice if your provider and hospice medical director determine you have a terminal prognosis.
+Services that our plan pays for What you must pay Hospice care \$O You have the right to elect hospice if your provider and hospice medical director determine you have a terminal prognosis.
 This means you have a terminal illness and are expected to have six months or less to live.
-Your hospice doctor can be a network provider or an out-of-network provider.
-The plan will cover the following while you are getting hospice services: Drugs to treat symptoms and pain Short-term respite care Home care, including home health aide services Occupational, physical and speech-language therapy services to control symptoms Counseling services Hospice services and services covered by Medicare Part A or B are billed to Medicare: Refer to Section F of this chapter for more information.
+You can get care from any hospice program certified by Medicare.
+The plan must help you find a hospice program certified by Medicare.
+Your hospice doctor can be a network provider or an out-of-network provider. Ψ The plan will cover the following while you are getting hospice services: Drugs to treat symptoms and pain Short-term respite care Home care, including home health aide services Occupational, physical and speech-language therapy services to control symptoms Counseling services Hospice services and services covered by Medicare Part A or B are billed to Medicare: Refer to Section E of this chapter for more information.
 For services covered by Aetna Better Health Premier Plan MMAI but not covered by Medicare Part A or B: Aetna Better Health Premier Plan MMAI will cover plan-covered services not covered under Medicare Part A or B. The plan will cover the services whether or not they are related to your terminal prognosis.
-You pay nothing for these services.
+You pay for these services.
 For drugs that may be covered by Aetna Better Health Premier Plan MMAI's Medicare Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
 For more information, please refer to Chapter 5.
 Note: If you need non-hospice care, you should call your case manager to arrange the services.
 Non-hospice care is care that is not related to your terminal prognosis.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who has not chosen the hospice benefit.
-Prior authorization is required.

 Services that our plan pays for What you must pay

-ぜ Immunizations \$O
+Ú Immunizations \$O

 The plan will cover the following services:

 Pneumonia vaccine

 Flu shots, once each flu season, in the fall and winter, with additional flu shots if medically necessary

 Hepatitis B vaccine if you are at high or intermediate risk of getting hepatitis B

 COVID-19 vaccine

 Other vaccines if you are at risk and they meet Medicare Part B coverage rules

 The plan will cover other vaccines that meet the Medicare Part D coverage rules.
 Read Chapter 6 to learn more.

-Inpatient hospital care \$O
+Inpatient hospital care \$ 0

 The plan will cover the following services, and maybe other services not listed here: You must get approval from the plan to keep getting inpatient

 Semi-private room (or a private room if it is medically necessary) care at an out-of-network hospital after your emergency is under control.

 Meals, including special diets is under controt.

 Regular nursing services

 Costs of special care units, such as intensive care or coronary care units

 Drugs and medications

 Lab tests

 X-rays and other radiology services

 This benefit is continued on the next page